fenago/intro-ruby/lab_guides/Lab_5.md

 It is not strictly true that class definitions and class variables do not change in Ruby.
-Ruby is very flexible; however, the ability to change class variables is strongly discouraged and is a highly advanced topic, which is beyond the scope of this chapter.
+Ruby is very flexible; however, the ability to change class variables is strongly discouraged and is a highly advanced topic, which is beyond the scope of this lab.
 For now, consider them as variables that are set up when loading the class constant.

 The syntax for a class variable is the `@@` sign, as depicted